 “He’s worried about eating fast food while I’m pregnant.”

 She glanced over at him and laughed.
 “Okay.”

 * * *

-Cat slammed her car door and hurried into the house.
+Cat slammed her car door and hurried passed the parked vehicles and people milling in the yard.
 Damn, she hated being late.
 She was never late.
 For anything.
 Ever.

-There were people streaming in and out of the house, and she had seen the ME van when she parked.
+There were people streaming in and out of the house, and she had seen the ME van when she’d parked.
 Which meant that Drew was there.
-Everyone had gotten there before her, and now she felt as if she were ten steps behind.
+Everyone had arrived before her, and now she felt as if she were ten steps behind.
 It wasn’t a position she liked to be in.
-She had learned early in life that she wanted to be taken seriously, she had to work harder than men and be better at the job.
+She had learned early in life that if she wanted to be taken seriously, she had to work harder than men and be better at the job.
 Still, before joining TFH, she had never gotten the credit.
 Thankfully, Del was a good boss.

 “Howzit?”
 Del asked as she stepped up beside him.

 “The traffic was a bitch.
 Sorry, boss.”